-Domestic currency claims on GCC non commercial PSE were treated as claims on GGC sovereign if their central bank or monetary authority treats them as such.
+Domestic currency claims on GCC non commercial PSE were treated as claims on GCC sovereign if their central bank or monetary authority treats them as such.
 Foreign currency claims on GCC PSE were treated one grade less favorable than its sovereign i.e. 20% risk weight were applied.
 Claims on other foreign non commercial PSE were treated one grade less favorable than its sovereign.
-Claims on commercial PSE were treated as claims on commercial PSE were treated as claims on commercial PSE were treated.
+Claims on commercial PSE were treated as claims on corporate.